7411 Applewood Rd. Crestwood, KY 40014 Times: Sun 10:00 am, 11:00 am & 5:00 pm; Wed 7:00 pm

 "Abba, Father"

-David Phillips • Aug 24, 2022
+David Phillips • August 24, 2022

 Intimacy and respect for our heavenly Father

-The term “Abba” is the Aramaic for “Father”.
+The term “Abba” is Aramaic for “Father”.
 It was not the formal term used by servants, but a more intimate and familiar term reserved for the master’s own children.
-The Jews of Jesus’ day felt it was too intimate so they hesitated to use it in reference God.
-This expression could be translated, “Dear Father.”
+It can be translated, “Dear Father.”

-Those who come to Jesus Christ by faith for salvation, God adopts as His own children.
-“And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, ‘Abba, Father!”
-(Galatians 4:6).
+And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, ‘Abba, Father!”
+(Galatians 4:6)

 What an amazing and gracious God we have who has made such a relationship possible!
-This was His plan from the very beginning. “‘I will be a Father to you, and you shall be My sons and daughters,’ Says the LORD Almighty” (2 Corinthians 6:18).
+This was His plan from the beginning. “‘I will be a Father to you, and you shall be My sons and daughters,’ Says the LORD Almighty” (2 Corinthians 6:18).

 Intimacy